FMSoftCN/hybridos/docs/HYBRIDOS-SPEC-0001.md

         <data name="<NAME>" value="<VALUE>" />
     </view>

-As we know, HTML 5.2 introduced some new tags especially the ones for interaction, such as `details`, `summary`, and `dialog`.
-HVML provides the support for these tags.
-However, if we want to show a complex widget, we either use a plugin or use the `canvas` to render them by using JavaScript.
-In order to reduce the development efforts, we introduce the `view` tag for HVML.

-HTML 5.2 also introduced the `template` tag.
+HTML 5.3 also introduced the `template` tag.
 A template is a virtual element, which can be used to generate other real elements by substituting some attributes and inserting them to the DOM tree.